-Installation has become a simpler process, and with SIP trunking, there is no need for a physical connection or switch.
-A SIP trunk can be installed as simply as signing up with an Internet Telephony Service Provider (ITSP) and configuring the system appropriately.
-There is no longer a need to schedule a technician, or purchase hardware that must be implemented in the future.
+The installation has become a simpler process, and with SIP trunking, there is no need for a physical connection or switch.
+A SIP trunk can be installed as simple as signing up with an Internet Telephony Service Provider (ITSP) and configuring the system appropriately.
+There is no longer a need to schedule a technician or purchase hardware that must be implemented in the future.

 Increasing capacity to match growth and development is one of the most flexible aspects describing SIP trunking.
 Generally speaking, simply reaching out to your ITSP and describing your need for further capacity is all that it takes.
 Once paid for, your ITSP will make a slight change to their software, and it’s done.